Benefits That Retain and Recruit New Employees

 - Completion time About 25 minutes

-Providing great benefits is also a good way to level the playing field when your small business can't afford to compete with the big guys on salary alone.
+Providing great benefits is also a good way to level the playing field when your small business can't afford to compete with the big companies on salary alone.
 It's important to take a look at what additional perks you can provide to further entice top talent to work with you.

 According to data from Jobvite, 56.4% of job hunters rated benefits as moderately or very important.
 Offering great benefits can also help you keep talented employees around, too.
 In a 2013 study by MetLife, 59% of employees who were satisfied with their benefits indicated they were a significant reason to stay with the company.
 And 73% said work-life balance perks made them more loyal to their employer.

 Offering benefits and perks beyond the standard is a big factor in hiring new talent and keeping current employees engaged.
 So what additional benefits should your small business offer?
 Here's a list of popular and well-loved employee perks to get your inspiration flowing.

 Flexible hours are becoming increasingly common in today's business world.
 Flex hours give employees the option to stray from the traditional 9-5 work day — come in early and finish up by 3, pick the kids up from school and finish the day at home, or come in and stay later.
 Being flexible with hours doesn't cost you anything, and it helps to create a work culture that capitalizes on individual rhythms and schedules.

 Generous Time Off & Parental Leave

 Generous parental leave is a big trend today, with Netflix recently announcing 1 year paid leave for new parents.
 If giving out a whole year seems a bit drastic to you, consider offering the standard leave with additional flexibility benefits for the first year, like working from home, extra time off, part-time hours, etc. Offering a lot of time off can seem scary, but when you trust employees as the motivated adults they are, there are a lot of benefits.